 Example: "The theory of evolution is nothing but the notion that human beings are descended from apes."

 The reality is that no one, especially scientists, think this is an accurate description of the theory of evolution.
 Even the speaker probably knows this, but his purpose is not accuracy, but rather scoring points with people who do not know any better.

 Conflict of Interest

-Although we are capable of reasoning, there are situations in life that can make us take a position against finding the truth or utility of an idea.
+Although we are capable of reasoning, there are situations in life that can make us (consciously or unconsciously) take a position against finding the truth or utility of an idea.
 Many of those situations involve a "conflict of interest" in which we would lose something (or not gain something) by thinking open-mindedly and reasoning well.
 Money, power, sex, personal safety, family/clan/community/political loyalties, and many other factors can sway us.

 Confirmation Bias is similar, but without a material gain or loss.
 It involves seeking out or giving greater weight to evidence which supports a pre-existing point of view, and ignoring evidence to the contrary.
 It is found in all the sciences, especially the social sciences.
 In an extreme form, sometimes found in mental health institutions, once a patient is diagnosed, all observations of the patient are interpreted to support the diagnosis, no matter how the patient acts.
 The same thing can happen during a medical or psychological evaluation of a crime victim when the authorities already have a suspect they want to prosecute.

 Selection or Sampling Bias can occur when choosing or processing samples in any statistical study.

 Reporting or Publication Bias usually involved the social, economic, or political pressures that influence the publishing process.